Robert Bildner ’72 and Elisa Spungen Bildner ’75 Fellowship in Contemporary & Historical Jewish Life in Israel and the Diaspora

 Tzedek Social Action Fellowships

-The Tzedek fellowship provides students with the opportunity to receive funding for a social action/justice project in New Haven while simultaneously learning about the Jewish traditions and values of Tzedek (Justice) and Tikkun Olam (Repair the World) that infuse community service in a Jewish context.
+The Tzedek fellowship provides students with the opportunity to receive funding for the pursuit of social action/justice in New Haven while simultaneously learning about the Jewish traditions and values of Tzedek (Justice) and Tikkun Olam (Repair the World) that infuse community service in a Jewish context.

-Up to 10 fellowships will be awarded to students involved in a semester-long (8-10 weeks) New Haven community service project.
-Each fellow will be required to attend meals at Slifka to talk about projects and learn about service in relation to Judaism.
+Each fellow will be required to attend meals at Slifka Center to talk about projects and learn about service in relation to Judaism.
 Fellows will also be highly encouraged to attend other Social Action/Justice events and programs as we look to grow the Social Justice community at Slifka.
-Each fellow will also create an end-of project report with photos that will be shared with the community.